 India: Field Study of Development Issues

-It is assumed that most participants will have done some pertinent coursework on India or on international development issues, but others with good academic records may be accepted if they can show evidence of interest in social and environmental justice issues, intercultural awareness, prior travel, or a South Asian heritage background.
+It is assumed that most participants will have done some pertinent coursework on India or on international development issues, but others with good academic records may be accepted if they can show evidence of interest in social and environmental justice issues and in intercultural awareness.

 Students will earn 3 credits for three weeks of full-time study, with possibilities of doing additional credits through an Independent Study project after returning to the United States.
 At UAlbany, the course is equivalent to Globalization Studies 366.